 This article debunks three popular misconceptions about iOS app security and provides insight into some of the most prevalent threats iOS apps face today.

 Apple introduced the FairPlay system for DRM content in the early 2000s and has since extended it to encrypt the code of applications submitted to the App Store.
 The system restricts access to the machine code of the apps after download with the aim of preventing static analysis of the application.
 It is important to note that Apple only encrypts app code and not the resources or assets that are part of the IPA.

 The Achilles’ heel of Apple’s code encryption is that all applications must be decrypted before they can be executed.
 The decrypted instructions can be dumped from memory and reconverted into the original unencrypted application by a variety of tools available for jailbroken devices.
 The conclusion?
-As long an application can be installed and run on a jailbroken device, Apple’s code encryption will not prevent it from being reverse engineered.
+As long as an application can be installed and run on a jailbroken device, Apple’s code encryption will not prevent it from being reverse engineered.

 On top of that, it is nearly impossible to prevent applications from being installed on jailbroken devices.
 To assess the likeliness of this happening, it is important to consider that:

 since jailbreaks are not always distributed publicly, the absence of a public jailbreak for a newer iOS version does not mean that hasn’t actually been jailbroken